anomaly/gallagher/README.md

 ## Configuring the Command Centre

-The following requires you to have an understanding of the Gallagher Command Centre and how to configure it.
-If you are unsure, please contact your Gallagher representative.
+All of the above requires you to have an understanding of the Gallagher Command Centre and how to configure it.

-Before you being, please ensure:
+> [!IMPORTANT]\
+> You should either refer to the Gallagher Documentation for detailed information on configuring the Command Centre.
+You also require a license from Gallagher for this feature to work.
+> If you are unsure, please contact your Gallagher representative as misconfiguration can lead to security vulnerabilities.

+Your checklist, before you proceed to using the REST features:

 - You are running Command Centre version `8.60` or higher, older versions predate the gateway so cannot support it
 - The gateway enabled at the system level